-The Center for Caring with Technology (CCT) is a space for learning and practicing the art and science of nursing using simulation technology that is grounded in caring.
+At the School of Nursing, the Center for Caring with Technology (CCT) is a space for learning and practicing the art and science of nursing using simulation technology that is grounded in caring.
 It is a place where learning experiences are created that lead students to uncover and respond to that which matters in patient situations, uncovering patterns of meaning for each person or family member, and what Benner (2010) calls the sense of salience.
 Spaces within the CCT are intentionally designed to support caring, reflection, learning, multiple ways of knowing, and transformation.
 Learning opportunities using human patient simulators and/or standardized patients will involve simulation scenarios using best practices of simulation learning.